INTERACTION DESIGN: SOCIOLOGY SUPPORTED BY TECHNOLOGY

 Patients with lower back pain tend to lack the coordination and motivation necessary to rehabilitate.
 Mirrorcle is an exercise mirror, designed in collaboration with prof. dr. Annick Timmermans from Universiteit Hasselt.
 The exercise mirror tracks the body position using a Kinect and projects feedback by projecting light behind a one-way mirror.
 This concept was designed by another design team.
 When our team enrolled, our challenge was to make the design elegant and portable, to further develop the concept and to promote it to an innovation contest, resulting at the third price at the TU/e contest (an innovation contest held by the university)!

 human-machine interface design

-4-months internship at diverto technologies b.v., the netherlands
+4-months internship at diverto technologies b.v., the netherlands, SEPT - DEC 2015

 The Diverto-QS100 (a multifunctional agricultural machine) challenged the perceived complexity of the Human-Machine Interface (HMI) among its' potential users.
-My job was to design an explanation of the HMI to convince customers of the current design, and to propose a new design for the right-hand armrest.
+My job was to design an explanation of the HMI to convince customers of the current design and to propose a new design for the right-hand armrest with integrated HMI.

 reflection on my experience as a CONSULTANT IN DESIGN AND INNOVATION FOR TECH-COMPANIES